 Why, Are You?

-Melissa is a native of Dallas, TX and began dancing at a young age at The Ballet Academy of Texas.
-She proudly received three scholarships from the Dance Council of North Texas before attending The Juilliard School under Artistic Director, Lawrence Rhodes.
-During her time at Juilliard, Melissa performed world premiers and repertoire of Sharon Eyal, Aszure Barton, Jiří Kylián, and Crystal Pite.
-After graduating with a BFA in 2018, Melissa then danced in productions such as “La Traviata” and “Samson et Dalila” at The Metropolitan Opera.
-With the honor of dancing in Austin McCormick’s Company XIV and Alessandra Corona Performing Works, Melissa also shares her talent in freelance work based in NYC.
+Melissa, a Dallas, TX native, began dancing at the age of five at The Ballet Academy of Texas and proudly received 3 scholarships from the Dance Council of North Texas.
+She attended The Juilliard School under Artistic Director Lawrence Rhodes.
+Throughout her Juilliard career, Melissa performed world premiers and repertoire of Sharon Eyal, Aszure Barton, Jiří Kylián, and Crystal Pite.
+After graduating in May 2018 with a BFA, Melissa danced in productions at The Metropolitan Opera including “La Traviata” and “Samson et Dalila”.
+She has also had the honor of dancing in Austin McCormick’s Company XIV and Alessandra Corona Performing Works.

 Mamiko is a dancer, choreographer, model, and yoga teacher originally from Miyagi, Japan.
 She has worked with companies such as Jon Lehrer Dance Company, Project Tag, Peter + Co., wld(flwr), and Morisato.
 She has performed works by Paul Taylor, Katherine Maxwell, Omri Drumlevich, Merete Muenter, and so on.
 She has also appeared in music videos for Emmi, Laila Biali, and ATTELER.
 As a choreographer, she has presented her work at Flushing Town Hall, Spoke the Hub, Mark Morris Dance Center, SMUSH Gallery, Lazy Suzan Gallery, and Incu Art Gallery.
 Currently she is training and freelancing in NYC to define her artistic voice to connect with the works that speak to her and create works that reflect herself and the world around her.